-This checklist is designed to aid those who are directly responsible for coordinating activities of the on-site review for Civil Rights Compliance in Career and Technical Education Programs.
+This checklist is designed to aid those who are directly responsible for coordinating activities of the on-site review for Civil Rights Compliance in Career Technical Education Programs.
 It entails all arrangements that must be made prior to the date the on-site review is conducted (only one set of each is necessary for review).

-A check () in the "Yes" column for each of the following questions will assure a successful review within the timeframe.
+A check $(\Box)$ in the "Yes" column for each of the following questions will assure a successful review within the timeframe.

-$HAVE\ YOU \dots$?

-Arranged for the Entrance and Exit Interviews (location/time)?

-- Consulted the appropriate administrator for the selection of staff members you want to attend the Entrance and Exit Interviews and informed them of the date/location/time? - Selected a person (the On-Site Coordinator) to call the Entrance and Exit Interview meetings to order and provide additional information requested? - Informed the person(s) selected of their assigned task(s)?

-Contacted the Kansas Board of Regents to inform of the time and location of the Entrance Interview meetings?

-Reserved a permanent place for the On-Site Review Team that includes a computer with Internet connection and a phone?
+HAVE YOU?
+Yes No Arranged for the Entrance and Exit Interviews (location/time)? • Consulted the appropriate administrator for the selection of staff members you want to attend the Entrance and Exit Interviews and informed them of the date/location/time?
+Selected a person (the On-Site Coordinator) to call the Entrance and Exit Interview meetings to order and provide additional information requested?
+Informed the person(s) selected of their assigned task(s)? ) Contacted the Kansas Board of Regents to inform of the time and location of the Entrance Interview meetings?
+Reserved a permanent place for the On-Site Review Team?
 Notified the institution staff in general that an on-site review will be conducted and informed them of what to expect?

-Assembled and labeled, as indicated, the following materials, documents and records?

-NOTE: The headings/labels for each of the exhibits is consistent with the headings/labels in the following:

-- Documentation Suggestions List - On-Site Review Worksheet

-Prepared maps or layouts of the buildings and locations involved for the on-site review team?

-Identified the appropriate staff who are to be interviewed (see checklist item below) and prepared a time schedule allowing 45 minutes per interview?

-Notified the following individuals to inform them of the scheduled time and place?

-President

-Academic Affairs & Student Services Administrator Title VI Coordinator or Affirmative Action Officer Human Resource Director

-Facilities Director

-Counselors (female, male)

-Counselor for Disabled Students
+Assembled labeled, as indicated, and sent the materials, documents and records?
+NOTE: The headings/labels for each of the exhibits must be consistent with the h labels indicated in the manual eadings s/ Prepared maps and list of location locations involved for the on-site review team?
+Identified the appropriate staff who are to be surveyed or interviewed (see checkli and prepared a time schedule allowing 45 minutes per interview (if needed)? st item below) Notified the following individuals to inform them of the scheduled time and place President e?
+Academic Affairs & Student Services Administrator Title VI Coordinator or Affirmative Action Officer Human Resource Director Facilities Director Counselors (female, male) Counselor for Disabled Students

 Title IX Coordinator

 Section 504 Coordinator

 Special Needs Coordinator

 Financial Aid Officer

-Faculty - Occupational & General Education (minority, disabled, and male-female)
+Faculty - Occupational & General Education (minority, disabled,

+and male-female)

 Students

-Called the Kansas Board of Regents to answer any questions you have about this checklist.
+Contacted the Board staff to answer any questions you have about this checklist.